MSiam/Few-Shot-Learning/readme.md

 <div><img src="stats1.png" width="80%" class="img-responsive" alt=""> </div>

 Where \bar{a_y} is the mean of activations, in the few labeled samples especially in the one-shot setting it could end up using one labeled sample as the statistic set.
-This is definitely not a representative unlike what it has been trained on in the large scale data.
-So they suggest using sampling between the mean of activations or one example from the data as in:
+This is definitely not a representative sample to the class, unlike what it has been trained on in the large scale (sufficient samples) data.
+So they suggest using sampling between the mean of activations or uniformly sampling from the examples itself as in:

 <div><img src="stats2.png" width="80%" class="img-responsive" alt=""> </div>

 Where <img src="sy.png" width="4%" class="img-responsive" alt=""> is sampled with a certain probability from the union set of both <img src="union.png" width="10%" class="img-responsive" alt="">:
-They were the first work to experiment on 1000-way few shot recognition and report the performance on both large-scale and few labelled samples.
+They were the first work to experiment on a 1000-way few shot recognition and report the performance on both large-scale and few labelled samples.

 ### Prototypical Networks
 There exists an embedding in which pts cluster arnd one prototype, class prototype is the mean of its support set.